-Stent performance is critically dependent upon getting the stent to the target location and accurately deploying it once there.
+Obviously stent performance is critically dependent upon getting the stent to the target location and, once there, accurately deploying it.
 There are a variety of factors that contribute to accuracy.

 Foreshortening refers to the fact that the opening of the geometry of Figure 1 results in geometric shortening.
 If there is uncertainty in the direction of the foreshortening, this can lead to large inaccuracies in deployment.
-There are a variety of ways to reduce this effect.
-One can design stents where stretching of bridges compensates for strut shortening (see Figure 1).
-Other designs exist which make use of wave designs, such that diamonds or struts initially lengthen during expansion, then shorten.
-Foreshortening can be somewhat more easily eliminated in BE stent design, but is clearly a design, not material, issue.
+In fact there are a variety of ways to reduce this effect.
+One can design stents such that strut shortening is compensated by stretching of bridges (see Figure 1).
+Other designs exist using wave designs such that diamonds or struts initially lengthen during expansion, then shorten.
+Foreshortening can be somewhat more easily eliminated in BE-stent design, but is clearly a design, not a material, issue.

-As the leading end of the stent begins to emerge from the constraint, there is a natural tendency for it to spring forward.
+- As the leading end of the stent begins to emerge from the constraint, there is a natural tendency for it to spring forward.
 In the extreme, the stent can jump completely out of the delivery catheter.
-Several attributes influence this tendency, including bridge design, longitudinal stiffness, pinching stiffness and friction.
-While this tendency can be reduced to a minimum in an SE stent, this potential source of inaccuracy simply does not exist in a BE stent.

-Finally, most SE delivery systems consist of an inner and outer member that are axially stressed during delivery.
-Since designers strive towards flexibility in delivery catheters, these members are generally not rigid and thus they either stretch or compress.
-Experienced deployment and the application of some pre-stress to the delivery system will mitigate these effects, but again this is an issue that is peculiar to SE stents.
+Several attributes influence this tendency, including bridge design, longitudinal stiffness, pinching stiffness, and friction.
+While it can be managed to a minimum in an SE stent, this potential source of inaccuracy simply does not exist in a BE stent. - Finally, most SE delivery systems consist of an inner and an outer member, which are axially stressed during delivery.
+Since designers strive towards flexibility in delivery catheters, these members are generally not rigid and thus they stretch or compress.
+Deployment by experienced clinicians and the application of some prestress to the delivery system will mitigate these effects, but again this is an issue that is peculiar to SE stents.

-In summary, while the accuracy of SE stenting has improved dramatically and will probably continue to improve, it would appear that BE stents will continue to be more accurate than SE stents.
+In summary, while the accuracy of SE stenting has improved dramatically, and will likely continue to improve, it would appear that BE stents will continue to be more accurate.

-X-ray and MR visibility
+X-RAY AND MR VISIBILITY

-The X-ray density of Nitinol is very similar to SS (Figure 13).
-Differences in perceived opacity are a result of stent design, as well as the resolution and energy of the imaging equipment.
-As stents continue to evolve towards lower mass and finer features, so imaging equipment will need to improve.
-Some stent manufacturers have resorted to using coatings, or markers, to improve visibility.
-This is not a straightforward solution: as discussed below, dissimilar metal contact can dramatically impact the corrosion resistance of Nitinol.
-Gold and platinum in particular are ill-advised materials to use.
+The x-ray density of Nitinol is very similar to stainless steel (see Figure 13).
+Differences in perceived opacity are a result of stent design as well as the resolution and energy of the imaging equipment.
+As stents continue to evolve towards lower mass and finer features, imaging equipment will have to improve.
+Some stent manufacturers have resorted to coatings or markers to improve visibility.
+This is not a straightforward solution: as will be discussed below, dissimilar metal contact candramatically impact the corrosion resistance of Nitinol.
+Gold and platinum in particular are illadvised materials.

-Figure 13.
-Two geometrically identical stents are viewed radiographically.
+Figure 13 Two geometrically identical stents viewed radiographically.

-MR visibility, however, is quite different between SS and Nitinol.
-SS interacts strongly with the MR field and can create artifacts, making imaging of nearby areas difficult.
+MR visibility, however, is quite different between stainless steel and Nitinol.
+Stainless steel interacts strongly with the MR field and can create artifacts, making imaging of nearby areas difficult.
 With appropriate surface treatment, Nitinol exhibits a very low magnetic susceptibility and provides clean detailed images.
-Interestingly, Nitinol is not universally MR compatible, due to differences in surface treatment and design (Figure 14).
+Interestingly, Nitinol is not universally MR compatible due to differences in surface treatment and design (see Figure 14).
 Certain common surface conditions can be magnetic and can interfere with imaging.